armelf/Financial-Algorithms/README.md

 - With probability &epsilon; we set *preA*(previous action or the action of the previous week) randomly; otherwise preA corresponds to the action that gives the best cumulative reward in the previous state.
 With probability &epsilon; we set *curA*(the current action) randomly, otherwise curA corresponds to the action that gives the best **expected** cumulative reward in the current state.
 This is the *&epsilon;-greedy policy*.
 - We update the current state *curS*(current image data), as well as the current reward *curR* and we go to the next state *nxtS*.
 We define the set {curS, curA, curR, nxtS} that we save in the memory buffer denoted *memory*, of size *M* = 300 here.
 - If memory is full, delete the oldest experience in memory, else, if the current step denoted *b*, modulo the update interval parameter of parameters *theta*, denoted *B*(B = 10 here), equals 0, we randomly sample a minibatch of batch size *Beta* = 32 from memory, then we apply the Gradient Descent method to the Loss function of this minibatch, with respect to theta, and we update theta as well as our loss function.
 Is is the **experience replay part**, implemented here: https://github.com/armelf/Financial-Algorithms/blob/main/Equity/Deep%20Learning%20Trading/exReplay.py
-- If b mod (B * C), where *C* is the update interval parameter of parameters *thetastar*, and is 300 in our case, thetastar = theta.
+- If b mod (B * C) = 0, where *C* is the update interval parameter of parameters *thetastar*, and is 300 in our case, thetastar = theta.

 You can find more information about Q-learning here: https://towardsdatascience.com/simple-reinforcement-learning-q-learning-fcddc4b6fe56, or in the article that you will find in the overview of this part.

 Our Q-learning whole process is done in the function member *trainModel()* of the class trainModel of this file: https://github.com/armelf/Financial-Algorithms/blob/main/Equity/Deep%20Learning%20Trading/train.py.

 ### Model deployment and Backtesting
-Our model is deploye and bactesting in the Jupyter Notebook https://github.com/armelf/Financial-Algorithms/blob/main/Equity/Deep%20Learning%20Trading/DeepLearningTrader.ipynb.
+Our model is deployed and backtested in the Jupyter Notebook: https://github.com/armelf/Financial-Algorithms/blob/main/Equity/Deep%20Learning%20Trading/DeepLearningTrader.ipynb.
 Here you can change the paramaters cited above and optimize the strategy.
 We have a list of companies bundles denoted *bundles_list*.
 You will see that several bundles have been excluded.
-After some checks, we find that stocks that aren't coherent between can't form a suitable bundles.
+After some checks, we find that stocks(in excluded bundles) aren't coherent between themselves.
 A **similarity study of stocks is needed** to create relevant companies bundle and this study is not done here.
 There is really room for improvement.

 For each bundle in bundles_list:
 - We read input image data & target variable generated above, for trainset.
 We create an instance of the class trainModel and we apply the function member *trainModel()* to our training data.
 Our model learns from training data and save its final parameters.

 - We then read input image data & target variable, for testset and we apply our trained model to the testing data.
 The function member *Test_SeveralAssets_Prediction()* of the class trainModel generate the whole backtesting process.
-Denote that during the bactesting process, we only take *Buy Signals* into account.
+Denote that during the backtesting process, we only take *Buy Signals* into account.
 It is a **long-only strategy**.
 Finally, we retrieve the outstanding strategy returns for each stock of the bundle *srets*

 Average monthly returns *avgsrets* corresponds to the average of portfolio stocks strategy returns every month.
 We compute cumulative returns *cumrets* = 1 + sum(avgsrets) and plot the *equity_curve*.